Experience romance in paintings through these beautiful and awe-worthy artworks.

-The image is trying to establish normalcy of the black presence that isn’t traumatically conditioned to associate with racism.
+The image is trying to establish normalcy of the black presence that isn’t traumatically conditioned to be associated with racism.

 22. Les Baigneuses (The Bathers) By Leonor Fini (1972)

-Fini is A self-taught leading surrealist painter; inspired by Italian Renaissance and Mannerist styles along with her contemporaries like Max Ernst, Picasso, Georges Bataille, Salvador Dalí, etc.
+Fini is a self-taught leading surrealist Female painter; inspired by Italian Renaissance and Mannerist styles along with her contemporaries like Max Ernst, Picasso, Georges Bataille, Salvador Dalí, etc.

 She is also said to be the first woman to paint an erotic male nude and is known to depict powerful women enjoying all manner of pleasure.